Vodafone teams up with Google Cloud on data analytics | Malay Mail

 Subscribe to our Telegram channel for the latest updates on news you need to know.

-LONDON, May 2 — Mobile operator Vodafone Group Plc and Alphabet Inc’s Google Cloud entered a strategic partnership to jointly develop data services, Vodafone said today.
+SAN FRANCISCO, May 3 — Mobile operator Vodafone Group Plc and Alphabet Inc’s Google Cloud entered a strategic partnership to jointly develop data services, Vodafone said yesterday.

 Nucleus will be capable of processing around 50 terabytes of data a day within the cloud, Vodafone said in a statement.